-My father on his part, a man of rigid principles and quite high standards, would duly put all his hard-earned money in my mother’s hand every month.
-I never saw him question or accuse my mother of being a spendthrift, simply because she wasn’t.
-In fact she revered those notes, which to her symbolised the blood and the sweat that went into earning them.
+My father on his part, a man of rigid principles and quite high standards would duly put all his hard-earned money in my mother’s hand every month.
+I never saw him a question or accuse my mother of being a spendthrift, simply because she wasn’t.
+In fact, she revered those notes, which to her symbolised the blood and the sweat that went into earning them.
 I still remember how she would go to great lengths to avoid spending even a penny whenever and wherever possible.
 Not that my father did not earn enough; rather he did quite well, but my mother thought that wasting money was akin to disrespecting his hard work.

 When my parents discussed matters related to money or how a particular event had to be managed, the conversations went smoothly without argument.

 Related reading: 10 reasons why Indian couples fight